The context: ETL and data integration is powering the cloud economy

 The radically simple future of data integration

 At Precog, we understood all the aforementioned issues deeply and had experienced them first-hand.
 So we asked ourselves how should this problem be solved holistically?
 The short answer is easy: build a single solution that can handle all your ingest and ETL/ELT needs.
-The longer answer is this: think about the problem in an entirely different way and then build sophisticated, elegant software that solves the problem in a sustainable way.
+The longer answer is this: think about the problem in an entirely different way and then build sophisticated, elegant software that solves the problem in a scalable way.
 If you need to hand-build each and every new connector using expensive data engineering labor, it’s not going to work.
-What’s needed and an intelligent solution that can build the connector automatically from the source data (API response) using AI-like principles.
+What’s needed is an intelligent generalized solution that can create the connector automatically from the source data (API response) using AI-like principles.
 Without writing a single line of code, and nothing to maintain.

 This is Precog.